-Riverworld was a series of books by Philip Jose Farmer, that was a little more on the fiction side of the science fiction scale, but nonetheless I loved.
-In this strange world, humans are randomly reconstructed in a different location and time after they die- something the main characters don’t know at first, but once they find out, they use this ability to travel down a tremendous river.
-One that goes back in time the further you go down the river.
+Riverworld was a series of books by Philip Jose Farmer, that was a little more on the fiction side of the science fiction scale, but nonetheless a series I loved.
+In this strange world, humans are randomly reconstructed in a different location and time after they die- something the main characters don’t know at first, but once they find out, they use this ability to travel down a tremendous river - one that goes back in time the further you go down the river.
 So as the characters die, they are reincarnated at a different spot on the river, which corresponds to a different century in history.
-One scene still stands out to me- the herodied and was immediately reincarnated in prehistoric times, where he was promptly eaten by a T. Rex and sent off to another era.
+One scene still stands out to me- the hero died and was immediately reincarnated in prehistoric times, where he was promptly eaten by a T. Rex and sent off to another era.
 The shortest episode of reconstruction in the book!

 What are your favourites?

 I have a strange feeling that this idea could be developed into a sci-fi novel.
-Maybe that will be for the next blog…… In the interim I’d love to hear your stories of your favorite science fiction works and why.
-Post them below or on my “Astronaut Terry Virts” Facebook page https://www.facebook.com/astrovirts/
+Maybe that will be for the next blog…… in the interim I’d love to hear your stories of your favourite science fiction works and why.
+Post them below or on my “Astronaut Terry Virts” Facebook page